 - Unusually bad smell

-In cases of symptoms such as the ones above, it’s especially important to conduct a health examination of the individual.
-Generally, the examination should begin at their head and end with their tail.
+In cases of symptoms such as the ones above, it’s especially important to conduct a health check of the individual.
+Generally, the evaluation should begin at their head and end with their tail.
 It’s important to keep regular documentation of these checkups, including weight and any abnormal findings, in order to keep an easy-to-follow set of information in case a veterinarian needs the parrot’s history.

-Once you are prepared to perform the health examination, conduct the following observations:
+Once you are prepared to perform the health check, conduct the following observations:

 What are they doing at the time of observation?